North Central Regional Transit District: History

-The North Central RTD was created in September 2004 by the New Mexico Transportation Commission under the Regional Transit Act, a law passed by Governor Bill Richardson that authorized the creation of Regional Transit Districts in New Mexico.
+The North Central Regional Transit Blue Bus was created in September 2004 by the New Mexico Transportation Commission under the Regional Transit Act, a law passed by Governor Bill Richardson that authorized the creation of Regional Transit Districts in New Mexico.
 The RTD first began public transit operations in 2007 after consolidating with local transit services in Rio Arriba County and the City of Española.
 In the following years, NCRTD expanded service further, aided by a gross receipts tax of one-eighth of one percent that was approved by voters in 2008.

 In January 2015, NCRTD took over operations of the weekend Taos Express bus service, and in July took over operations of the local Chile Line bus service in the town of Taos.
 In September 2015, the RTD opened a new route serving the Santa Fe Ski Area.
 And in March 2016, the RTD began service along a new route between Santa Fe and La Cienega.

 In partnership with the Jicarilla Apache Nation, the District launched the 170 Jicarilla Route in October 2017.
 The route provides service between Chama, Dulce and Farmington, NM.

-Current members of the district include Los Alamos County, Rio Arriba County, Santa Fe County and Taos County, as well as several pueblos, including Ohkay Owingeh, Pojoaque, Nambe, San Ildefonso, Santa Clara and Tesuque.; and the Cities of Española and Santa Fe, the Town of Taos and Edgewood and the Village of Chama.
+Current members of the district include Los Alamos County, Rio Arriba County, Santa Fe County and Taos County, as well as several pueblos, including Ohkay Owingeh, Pojoaque, Nambé, San Ildefonso, Santa Clara and Tesuque.; and the Cities of Española and Santa Fe, the Town of Taos and Edgewood and the Village of Chama.
 The Rio Metro RTD, based in Albuquerque, sits on the Board as an ex-officio member.